 In 2011, my path as a VA psychologist took a sharp turn.
 To all of our surprise, the government ran out of funds to renew my position with the Austin VA Mental Health Clinic.
 For the first time since beginning my 25 year path to become a psychologist, I was again asking myself, what do I want?

-It was about that time that I discovered OneTaste, a company based in San Francisco that teaches the partnered sexuality practice Orgasmic Meditation, or OM, for short.
+It was about that time that I discovered a partnered sexuality practice that changed my life.

 Of all of the paths and practices I had explored, I had never considered my sexuality as a meaningful part of my personal growth.
-Once I found OM, that changed.
-Though at first I found the practice confronting, I couldn’t deny that through OM, I was able to inhabit my body more fully than I ever had.
+Once I found orgasmic meditation, that changed.
+Though at first I found the practice confronting, I couldn’t deny that I was able to inhabit my body more fully than I ever had through this practice.

 Something significant began to “click” for me in the realm of connection.